brysontang/daisy/README.md

 Then you can use Socket IO to interact with the chat bot [here](https://blog.postman.com/postman-now-supports-socket-io/) is a blog post on how to use postman to interact with Socket IO server.

+The SocketIO server has a listener on 'message' and emits on 'response'.